 Their mission is to help parents help their students to be successful in school and in life.
 You can also find resources for children who have ADHD, LD, but they also serve all ABLE LEARNERS.
 Trying to cater to a child that has ADHD or a learning disability can be quite a challenge for parents.
 From homework meltdowns to not understanding the material, Order Out of Chaos and other educational resources will help you to find tactics that help your child learn the material.

 More About Order Out of Chaos

 Originally, I got the 2020-2021 planner from Order Out of Chaos because I was hoping that he would be able to return to the classroom.
 The planner was going to be used daily not all homework down.
-I was trying to avoid homework mishaps and that when he got home from school he couldn’t say that he forgot.
+I was trying to avoid homework mishaps so that when he got home from school he couldn’t say that he forgot.

-I love the tough plastic cover, easy to read and use schedules, stickers, and a place to mark the current week you are on with the hand ruler.
+I love the tough plastic cover, easy-to-read, and use schedules, stickers, and a place to mark the current week you are on with the hand ruler.
 Lesile Josel also included tips to help your child grasp how to use the planner effectively.
 She also has free downloadable planner sheets online as well as additional education to help parents.

-My son can also add the stickers to events, assignments, to-do tasks, chores, test reminders to the calendar.
+My son can also add stickers to events, assignments, to-do tasks, chores, test reminders to the calendar.
 I want to teach my son how to manage his time now and not wait until middle or high school.
 He is going into the 4th grade and needs to be prepared for the remainder of his education career.

 Connect with Order Out of Chaos

 - Buy a planner here.
 Offer MBC20 for 20% off EVERYTHING on our website except our bootcamps.
 It’s a one-time code and expires December 31 st, 2020.